Harsger/ROOTpostprocessing/README.txt

  /path/to/file.root histname

  optional arguments :
- <X/Y> <slicesList>
+ <X/x/Y/y> <slicesList>

  output :
  root-file containing histograms

- slices from specified 2D-histogram (ROOT::TH2 e.g. heat-maps)
+ slices (ROOT::TH1D) from specified 2D-histogram (ROOT::TH2 e.g. heat-maps)
  are stored in new file

- if X or Y is specified only slices along this direction are stored
+ if 'X' , 'x' , 'Y' or 'y' is specified only slices along the respective direction are stored

+ numbers in <sliceList> (on commandline) must be whitespace-separated

+ if a capital letter is used for the direction these numbers are treated as bin-numbers
- numbers in <sliceList> (on commandline) must be whitespace-separated these numbers must be bin-numbers so between 1 and total number of bins (both included)
+ (so they should between 1 and total number of bins (both included) )

+ if a lowercase letter is used for the direction these numbers are treated as axis-values from which bin-numbers are derived

+ for both cases out of range values are omitted

 ///////////////////////////////////////////////////////////////////////////////